Windswept Bog, Nantucket Island MA: Watershed-scale Wetland Restoration and Research

 Windswept Bog is sited in a significant watershed with some surrounding residential development but primarily undeveloped conservation land.
 Most of the water of the watershed flows through Windswept and exits out into Polpis Harbor, a small embayment of Nantucket Island's main harbor.
 This project is ideally located to provide significant ecological benefit through restoration of the retired cranberry bogs to functioning wetlands.

-Working with The Massachusetts Division of Ecological Restoration's Cranberry Bog Program (DER) and consulting engineers at Fuss and O'Neill, as well as staff from NCF’s Department of Ecological Research, Stewardship and Restoration, the overall goals for this project include restoring wetland flow and connectivity, creating natural gradients between restored wetlands and surrounding uplands, maintaining or establishing valuable plant and wildlife habitats in both wetlands and the surrounding uplands, perpetuating and enhancing public access and maximizing the restored wetland's ability to filter excess nutrients to improve water quality.
+Partners on this project include the Massachusetts Division of Ecological Restoration's Cranberry Bog Program (DER), consulting engineers at Fuss and O'Neill, contractors from SumCo Eco-Contracting and staff from NCF’s Department of Ecological Research, Stewardship and Restoration.
+The overall goals are restoring wetland flow and connectivity, creating natural gradients between restored wetlands and surrounding uplands, maintaining or establishing valuable plant and wildlife habitats in both wetlands and the surrounding uplands, perpetuating and enhancing public access and maximizing the restored wetland's ability to filter excess nutrients to improve water quality.
 For more information: https://www.nantucketconservation.org/science-stewardship/research-projects/windswept-bog-wetland-restoration/

 Project Details